melexis/sphinx-traceability-extension/doc/usage.rst

             ITEST-MY_SECOND_INTEGRATION_TEST

 The output will contain hyperlinks to all related items.
 By default, the caption for the target item is displayed for each of these related items.

-With the option *nocaptions* these captions can be omitted.
+:hidetype: *optional*, *multiple arguments (space-separated)*

+    A space-separated list of relation types.
+By default, the rendered item definition displays all relations to other items in a list below the item name (id).
+The relation types given to this option will be omitted from this list.
+    It does not affect how the item is rendered in other directives, e.g. item-matrix.

+:nocaptions: *optional*, *flag*

+    Omits the caption from the rendered item definition.

 .. _adding_relations: